aidinrs/better-ui/README.md

 # Readme

-A browser extension for Edge and Chrome to make websites look how I like them to using CSS.
+A browser extension for Edge and Chrome to make websites look more readable and user-friendly using CSS.

-### List of tweaked websites:
+### List of visual changes:
-- Github
+- Github.com
+  - The body becomes narrower.
-- Youtube
+- Youtube.com
+  - View count and upload date become more visible.